-The Internet’s Impact on Entertainment Law and the Music Industry
+The Internet’s Impact on Copyright Law & the Music Industry: 1990s to 2010

-Born out of free MP3 sharing services that originated with Napster, the music industry struggled in the late 1990s and early 2000s to contain illegal downloads and file sharing.
-In 2001, Napster was forced to shut down after facing major lawsuits involving copyright violations.
+The music industry struggled in the late 1990s and early 2000s to contain illegal downloads and file sharing.
+In 2001, Napster was forced to shut down after facing major lawsuits involving copyright and file share violations.
 However, the online demand for easy-to-access music remained, eventually being captured by Apple and Microsoft who made dedicated, subscription MP3 downloading services and associated MP3 players.

-In 2003, Apple launched its iTunes store.
+Apple launched iTunes in 2003.
 This music library managed copyright licenses with specific recording companies and performing rights organizations (PRO), charging less than $1 per song to download and listen to the music privately.
-Apple linked iTunes with its first few generations of iPods, then to its other devices, and now, the software is available to play music on any computer or mobile device.
+Apple linked iTunes with its first few generations of iPods and then to its other devices.
+Now, the software is available to play music on any computer or mobile device.

 Apple proved that the millions of people who downloaded free MP3s would be willing to pay for their music as long as the price was reasonable.
-As smartphone and mobile device technology improved even more, companies developed apps for streaming services like:
+As smartphone and mobile device technology improved even more, companies developed streaming services, including these:

 As more users download streaming services and listen to ads or pay for ad-free music, more and more people get used to the presence of this technology.
 You may assume your personal access through an inexpensive digital music subscription service translates into universal use.
 But, just like you could not play your personal CDs in your store, you cannot play your personal playlists from Spotify or Pandora in your business.

-If you are a business owner and you play your streaming playlist in your store, however, you are breaking copyright law.
-Unless you purchase music licenses or choose a business-focused music streaming company like Cloud Cover Music, as mentioned above, your business remains at risk.
+If you are a business owner and you play your streaming playlist or station in your store, you are breaking copyright law.
+Unless you purchase music licenses from a PRO or choose a business-focused music streaming company like Cloud Cover Music, as mentioned above, your business remains at risk.

 Streaming Music in Your Business Today

-Business-focused music streaming companies manage licenses from performance rights organizations (PROs), who organize catalogues of music with the artists or copyright holders.
-PROs are what ensure that artists, composers, and performers receive royalties for their work, although much of their business is done through blanket licenses that cover specific uses of the organization’s entire catalogue.
+Business-focused music streaming companies manage licenses from performance rights organizations (PROs), which organize catalogues of music with the artists or copyright holders.
+PROs ensure that artists, composers, and performers receive royalties for their work.
+However, much of their business is done through blanket licenses that cover specific uses of the organization’s entire catalogue.

-Mood, formerly Muzak, is just one company today that uses digital and streaming technology, along with the option of their trademarked hardware, to provide businesses with a full complement of office or retail solutions.
+Mood, formerly Muzak, is just one company that currently uses digital and streaming technology, along with the option of their trademarked hardware, to provide businesses with a full complement of office or retail solutions and playlists.
 They have a music streaming service geared toward the ideal background music for small businesses, called Mood Mix, which uses their specific catalogue of calming songs to enhance customers’ experience.

-However, if you’re a small company looking to grow, or an enterprise-level business, Cloud Cover Music is the recommended legal solution for background music and audio advertising.
-With thousands of locations in the US and Canada playing Cloud Cover Music, the company seamlessly manages the operational, IT, and legal challenges related to installing and operating a music service for companies that simply want to focus on their brand and customers that come to know it.
+If you are a small company looking to grow or an enterprise-level business, Cloud Cover Music is the recommended legal solution for background music and audio advertising.
+With thousands of locations in the U.S. and Canada playing Cloud Cover Music, we seamlessly manage the operational, IT, and legal challenges related to installing and operating a music service for companies that simply want to focus on their brand and customers who come to know it.